Rebuilding site – More available eventually

 His first feature Pierre Radisson – Fjord and Gulf premiered at the Images Festival in April 2017.

-In addition to consulting work and collective projects Donoghue is currently working on a number of short 16mm films, film installations, and is in development on his next feature films.
+In addition to consulting work and collective projects Donoghue is currently working on a number of short 16mm films, film installations, and is in production and development on his next feature films.

-The support of the Canada Council for the Arts, Ontario Arts Council and, Toronto Arts Council have made his current and past projects possible.
+The support of the Canada Council for the Arts, Toronto Arts Council, Chalmers Family Fund and the Ontario Arts Council have made his current and past projects possible.